Smoking Shisha vs. Cigarettes, or Getting Hooked on Hookah

 According to a new study, one in three American college students has tried smoking shisha or hookah(the two terms are interchangeable) and hookah lounges are sprouting as quickly as dandelions on a suburban lawn in college towns and big cities across the country.

 Hookah is hot and its popularity is growing,particularly among the 18-24 demographic.
-According to an even newer study, just out this month in the journal Psychology of Addictive Behaviors,, one in four non smoking female college freshman will try hookah for the first time at school this year.
+According to an even newer study,published online by the Psychology of Addictive Behaviors,, one in four non smoking female college freshman will try hookah for the first time at school this year.

 The problem is that, no matter how you slice it, tobacco is toxic and nicotine is highly addictive.
 It looks like hookah is well on the way to becoming the gateway to cigarette smoking/nicotine addiction for college age and college bound young people-- something that few neophyte hookah smokers know about or give any thought to.
 Though the research is just beginning, it is very clear that unlike what many hookah smokers thing, hookah is definitely NOT a safe alternative to cigarette smoking/